joelmoxley/founder-playbook/index.md

 Title: Founder's Playbook
 ---

-# Home Page

 <div class="home-lead-content">

+<p class="intro-text">The Founder’s Playbook is a curated library of essential reading and examples of excellence related to launching and growing a hard tech company, including incorporation, developing a product, raising capital, team building, managing daily operations and more.</p>

+<h3>How to use the playbook:</h3><br/>

+1. Get the basics: Just getting started as a hard tech entrepreneur?
+Check out these foundational resources first to familiarize yourself with some of the basic concepts you’ll need to be successful.<br/>

+2. Dive deep: Looking to educate yourself in a particular area?
+Resources in the Founder’s Playbook are categorized according the four pillars of a balanced hard tech company: finance, market & customer, team & execution, tech & product.
+Use the tabs above to browse all of the resources in each specific category.<br/>

-The Founder’s Playbook is a curated library of essential reading and examples of excellence related to launching and growing a hard tech company in the four fundamental areas of Technology, Finance, Market, Team.
-Already know what you’re looking for?
-Use the search bar at the top of the page to bring up all documents related to a specific topic <br/><br/>
+3. Find what you need: Already know what you’re looking for?
+Use the search bar at the top of the page to bring up all documents related to a specific topic (e.g. “intellectual property”)<br/>

 </div>

 <div markdown="1" class="medium-12 home-popular-resources">

-# Most Popular Resources
+<h2>Most Popular Resources</h2>
 *
   [Cyclotron Road - Elevator Pitch - Template](/foundational/eoe-elevator-pitch//cyclotron-road-elevator-pitch-template.pptx.md)